Official UFO

 Urban legends, as told to a friend of a friend

 Good urban legends are gruesome, and very good ones are very gruesome.
-My favourite of the stories doing the rounds sounds too horrific to be true … the friend-of-a-friend was murdered by his wlogolover’s jealous husband, who decapitated him and presented his head to the unfaithful wife in her bed – on a maternity ward.
+My favourite of the stories doing the rounds sounds too horrific to be true … the friend-of-a-friend was murdered by his lover’s jealous husband, who decapitated him and presented his head to the unfaithful wife in her bed – on a maternity ward.
 Doctors found the young mother screaming hysterically, while her baby slept and the severed head grimaced at her from the bedside.

 Believe it or not, this one’s true.
 Legend-hunters David and Barbara Mikkelson have tracked down the original version, in German newspaper reports of a tragic US Army love triangle.
 They name the victims, which I won’t do – because the baby is now a small child.